Is an Unregistered Trade Union Branch in Our Mine Legally Valid and Authorized?

 pratheekshaa

-In my opinion the trade union in one of your factory can very well establish their branch the law does not bar their rights.
-Only thing what u have to note is that does they have majority
+In my opinion, the trade union in one of your factories can very well establish their branch.
+The law does not bar their rights.
+The only thing you have to note is whether they have the majority.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute